sign-language-processing/sign-language-processing.github.io/src/index.md

 They conclude that 3D convolutional models outperform models using only recurrent networks to capture the temporal information, and that these models are more scalable given the restricted receptive field, which results from the CNN "sliding window" technique.

+@momeni2022automatic developed a comprehensive pipeline that combines various models to densely annotate sign language videos.
+By leveraging the use of synonyms and subtitle-signing alignment, their approach demonstrates the value of pseudo-labeling from a sign recognition model for sign spotting.
+They propose a novel method to increase annotations for both known and unknown classes, relying on in-domain exemplars.
+As a result, their framework significantly expands the number of confident automatic annotations on the BOBSL BSL sign language corpus [@dataset:albanie2021bobsl] from 670K to 5M, and they generously make these annotations publicly available.

 ```{=ignore}
 TODO @camgoz2017subunets SubUNets